Read time 9 minutes

 Below is the list of video formats that Windows Media Player supports:

-Now, check the list of the supported formats we have mentioned above.
-If the format is not supported by the Windows Media Player, use a different player or contact the distributor of the file to get one of the supported formats.
+Please review the previously mentioned list of supported formats.
+If the format is incompatible with Windows Media Player, consider utilizing an alternative media player or reaching out to the file distributor to obtain a version in one of the supported formats.

 If the format is supported by the Windows Media Player, then you need to troubleshoot further.